My Hands Made This.

-No AI badge - tattoos on fist holding stylus, pencil and brush.
+Made By Human Hands.
+No AI.
+Fist holding stylus, pencil and brush.

 There’s a conversation happening right now in the surface pattern design world — and in illustration, fine art, and pretty much every creative field that involves making images.
 It goes something like this: did a human make that, or did a machine?